Serial film: On television

 Serials, with their short running times and episodic format, were very attractive to programmers in the early days of television.
 Veteran producers Louis Weiss and Nat Levine were among the first to offer their serials for broadcast.

 The traditional week-to-week format of viewing serials was soon abandoned.
 As Republic executive David Bloom explained, "Attempts to program serials with full week intervals between chapters during the earlier days of television just about killed them off as effective sales product.
-It is understandable that this practice was adopted in view of their success in theaters on a Saturday matinee exhibition policy.
+It is understandable that this practice was adopted in view of their success in theaters on a Saturday matinée exhibition policy.
 But cliffhangers simply cannot be treated on TV as they were in theaters and still maintain the suspense so vital to their entertainment content.
 This suspense factor is diluted by the vast amount of other TV entertainment beamed between weekly showings."
 TV stations began showing serials daily, generally on weekday afternoons, as children's programming.

 In July 1956 TV distributor Serials Inc., a subsidiary of Jerry Hyams's Hygo Television Films, bought the 1936-1946 Universal serials (including all titles, rights, and interests) for $1,500,000.
 Also in 1956, Columbia's TV subsidiary Screen Gems reprinted many of its serials for broadcast syndication.
 Only the films' endings were changed: Screen Gems replaced the "at this theater next week" title card with its standard Screen Gems logo.
 Screen Gems acquired the Hygo company in December 1956, and packaged both Columbia and Universal serials for broadcast.
 Republic's TV division, Hollywood Television Service, issued serials for television in their unedited theatrical form, as well as in specially edited six-chapter, half-hour editions ready made for TV time slots.

 In the late 1970s and 1980s, serials were often revived on BBC television in the United Kingdom.